 - Mainly Manitoba, Wasagaming and Brandon, MB (2022-2023)

 Jake works full time and creates as a passion.

 She has a Chemical and Biosciences Technology diploma from Red River College and a Bachelor of Science degree from the University of Manitoba.

-Jake acknowledges that she is a guest on the unceded territory of the Skwxwú7mesh Úxwumixw and will work to advocate for the First Nations in that territory as well as learn more about the land she now calls home.
+Jake acknowledges that she is a guest on the unceded territory of the Secwépemc people and will work to advocate for First Nations in that territory as well as amplify Indigenous voices.
+She is excited to learn more about the place she now calls home.